Official UN Peacekeeping Operations Portal

 Yes, qualifying UN peacekeeping personnel who have been notified of being matched with a child through an approved adoption agency are eligible for up to 21 days of non-chargeable adoption leave, provided they are not already taking paternity leave.

-After exhausting your 21-day adoption leave, you may use accrued annual leave or request unpaid leave for additional time off.
-Your mission leadership will work with you to ensure you have adequate time for the adoption process.
+After exhausting your 21-day adoption leave, you may use accrued annual leave or request unpaid leave for additional time.
+Your mission leadership will work with you to ensure adequate time for the adoption process.

-Yes, adoption leave is non-chargeable, meaning you receive full peacekeeping pay and benefits during your 21-day adoption leave period.
+Yes, adoption leave is non-chargeable, meaning you receive full peacekeeping pay and benefits during your 21-day period.
 This leave does not count against your annual leave balance.

-All UN peacekeeping benefits continue uninterrupted during your adoption leave period.
+All UN peacekeeping benefits continue uninterrupted during your adoption leave.
 This includes healthcare, housing allowances, and all other entitlements.
-Your position security is also protected during this time.
+Your position security is also protected.

-Take the next step in growing your peacekeeping family.
-Our support team is here to guide you through the adoption leave application process.
+Our family support team is here to guide you through the adoption leave application process.